jojijacobk/Node.js-Knowledge/README.md

 Because you can use node modules to break down programs into smaller chunks and each peice of application can interact easily based on event driven model.

+### Advantages of Node.js
+- CPU intensive applications such as processing heavy graphics, crunching numbers of pi etc isn't advisable to be implemented using Node.js because it would essentially block the only available process.
+Also, Node.js has only one process against other programming languages which could use multi-process multi-threaded execution.

 #### Node.js core modules
 - `globals`